 In the past, I’ve gone as far as bringing lists of things to learn and communicate into an interview and crossing things off as they were discussed.
 This is important, because at the end you’ll get a critical opportunity to deal with any items you haven’t yet crossed off.

 If you’re interviewing to become an engineering manager, it’s likely that the questions you face will be different from anything else you’ve experienced before.
 If you go in to your interview prepared to answer these questions, you’ll be well on your way to taking the next big step in your career.

-Before starting salary negotiations, be sure to check out:
+Finally, before starting salary negotiations in an engineering manager interview, be sure to check out: